 EAM Preserves Order in an Ever-evolving Life Sciences Industry

-A comprehensive enterprise asset management program directly addresses issues of quality and compliance in life sciences to drive reliability.
+A comprehensive enterprise asset management (EAM) program directly addresses quality and compliance issues in life sciences to drive reliability.

 Life sciences is an expansive industry, covering pharmaceuticals, biotech, biomedical, cosmetics, food processing and other disciplines.
 Simply put, if a business manufacturers goods or provides services directly concerning the lives of organisms, it stands with others like it under the umbrella of life sciences.